Top

 var html_name

-This is the name using HTML instead of LaTeX.
+This is the name in HTML.

 var is_name_barred